Adxtxs/Stock-price-predictor/README.md

 ## Description
 This project is a web-based application that predicts stock prices using machine learning techniques.
 It combines historical stock data analysis with LSTM (Long Short-Term Memory) neural networks to forecast future stock prices.

+## Why LSTM?
+LSTM is used because it efficiently processes sequential stock price data, capturing long-term dependencies and trends for accurate forecasting.
+It predicts by learning patterns from historical prices, using past time steps as input to forecast future values while handling market fluctuations.

 ## Features
 - Fetch historical stock data using Yahoo Finance API
 - Predict stock prices using LSTM neural networks